 In order to address this problem, we need to expand our current approach.
-We have been focusing on implementing wellness programs, employee assistance programs (EAP), and rolling out subscriptions to mental health apps to help workers outside of work.
-While these are important supports for workers, more needs to be done to identify if these wellness benefits are effective in relationship to the internal company culture and staff duties within an organization.
+We have been focusing on implementing wellness programs, employee assistance programs (EAP), and rolling out subscriptions to mental health apps to help workers outside work.
+While these are essential supports for workers, more needs to be done to identify if these wellness benefits are effective in relation to the internal company culture and staff duties within an organization.
 True workforce well-being relies on three pillars: 1.
 Work Culture, 2.
 Position Fit, & 3.
 Employee Health and Wellness.
 At the intersection of these three determinants of workforce well-being lies the healthiest and most productive care workers.

 What is a workplace wellness program?